StampedPassp0rt/Capstone/README.md

 # Capstone
 Capstone for GA Immersive

 This repo contains the scripts I utilized to build predictive models of default rates for three-year installment loans issued by Lending Club.
+If interested in the results, please go to the Powerpoint deck in the main folder.

 If seeking to replicate the analysis, you will need to obtain the following raw data:

 1) The entire loan book from Lending Club, downloadable here: https://www.lendingclub.com/info/download-data.action